Josh-XT/AGiXT/docs/2-Concepts/Chains.md

 # Chains
-Chains are a sequence of Agent actions such as running commands, tasks, instructions, chats, or custom prompts.
+Chains are a sequence of Agent actions such as running prompt templates or commands from extensions.
+Chains take one input for running, which is `user_input`, but it is not required if your chain does not reference it.
 The Chains feature allows users to create and manage chains by specifying a chain name.
 Users can create new chains, delete existing ones, and organize tasks to be executed in a specific order, providing a powerful way to automate complex processes and workflows using agents.

 ### Predefined Injection Variables
 Any of these variables can be used in command arguments or prompt arguments to inject data into the prompt.
 These can also be used inside of any Custom Prompt.